StarlightDamian/lr-camera-presets/README-EN.md

   * Windows Environment
     * Download and extract the files
-    * Install pyexiftool using a package manager like Anaconda Prompt with the command:
+    * Install pyexiftool using a package manager like Anaconda Prompt with the command
       ```bash
       $ python -m pip install -U pyexiftool
       ```